louiscarl/AsteroLens/README.md

 But what if we had a space telescope directly at the opposite end of our orbit around the Sun?
 Sure, we would get the distance of stars immediately instead of having to wait 6 months.
 What interested me is the potential to see objects around our own Solar system, and see other planets and asteroids as if we had two cameras 6 months apart from each other around the Sun.

 This project uses virtual reality to show you the Solar system as if your eyes were directly wired to each of those cameras.
 You can zoom onto a list of bodies (planets and others), and if you feel adventurous, you can fly around in the solar system.

+## Technologies and resources

+* The code of this project is made in TypeScript, with [BabylonJS](http://www.babylonjs.com/) (WebGL) to render the solar system.
+Also uses [mathjs](http://mathjs.org/) for some matrix math.
+* Some planets have textures, thanks to [NASA 3D Resources](http://nasa3d.arc.nasa.gov/).
+* Coordinates were taken from the [HORIZONS](http://ssd.jpl.nasa.gov/horizons.cgi) system.